vitalics/rslike/README.md

 ## Reason to use rslike

 1. Less undefined behavior, when using `Option` and `Result`.
-2. Zero library
-3. Well tested. `100% test coverage`
+2. Well tested. `100% test coverage`
-4. JSDoc with examples.
+3. JSDoc with examples.
-5. Typescript ready - d.ts types are generated with tsc.
+4. Typescript ready - d.ts types are generated with tsc.
-6. first-class `CJS` and `ESM` support.
+5. first-class `CJS` and `ESM` support.
+6. Zero dependencies.
+7. `2kB` for min+gzip and `7.6kB` for minified.
+See in [bundlefobia](https://bundlephobia.com/package/@rslike/std@1.4.2).
-7. Deno?
+8. Deno?

 ## Wanna be contributor?